myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-04T10:07:31.688Z
+>
+> And unfortunately, it's not possible to set a markdown style link in the profile description using the official API, because the profile description is different from the post or listing description.
+We are making the profile link work as a spec just in the deck.blue app.

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-04T10:06:01.895Z
+>
+> Editing a profile is not that difficult to implement. @deck.blue will implement this after he gets the big job done :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-04T09:36:15.711Z
 >
 > @deck.blue The conversion of mentions to DIDs is not our problem, but this UI improvement is worth reconsidering